Published on

 Android Auto is an interface that connects your phone to your car's head unit.
 You can use it for navigation, listening to playlists, answering calls, reading messages, and more while driving.

 One of the main objectives of Android Auto is to enhance driver safety.
 However, not everyone needs these features, and sometimes the automatic connection, like starting music, can be inconvenient.
-So, how do you disable or uninstall Android Auto if you’re not planning to use it?
+So, how do you disconnect, disable, or uninstall Android Auto if you're not planning to use it?

 Table of Contents